Early Germanic culture: Marriage roles

 Upon being married, a Germanic woman fell under the guardianship of her husband.
 She became his property.
 If a man was proven guilty of being violent towards his wife, her family would in some cases begin feud against her husband.
 Such feuds are described vividly in the Icelandic sagas.

 Revealing the warlike nature of their society, Tacitus reported that wives came to their husbands as a partner in toils and dangers; to suffer and to dare equally with him, in peace and in war.
 Upon the death of their husbands and other male relatives on the battlefield and the defeat of their tribe, Germanic women are recorded by Roman historians as having killed their children and committed suicide.
 Such was the fate of the women of the Cimbri and Teutons after their defeat in the Cimbrian War.

 For Germanic women of later antiquity, marriage obviously had its appeal since it offered greater security and better placement in their social hierarchy.

 Evidence of Germanic patriarchy is evident later in the 7th century CE Edict of Rothari of the Lombards, which stated that women were not allowed to live of their own freewill and that they had to be subject to a man and if no one else, they were to be "under the power of the king".

-From the Icelandic sagas, it becomes evident that married women had almost complete control of household management.

 In the case of renowned leaders, their wives were sometimes burned alive with their dead husbands.
 This tradition is vividly described in the Germanic epics, and the wives who subjected themselves to immolation are praised for their loyalty to their husbands.

-Divorce

-In cases of divorce described in the Icelandic sagas, the purchase price for the woman had to be paid back to her parents, and she was permitted to retain property legally owned by her.